Malick-Tammal/battery_util/README.md

 ## 📖 How it works

-With the help of [Child Process](https://www.npmjs.com/package/childprocess) package we can execute a powershell script and return data from it (Microsoft battery report)
+With the help of [Child Process](https://www.npmjs.com/package/childprocess) package we can execute a powershell commend and return data from it (Microsoft battery report)

 > Importing child process